gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # ...
 ```

+Note that cycles and dependency chains longer than a week will be rejected.

-Note the MVP version of this resource will not support host UUIDs, groups, or backpressure, and will use the following simplified UX.
+Note the MVP version of this resource will not support host UUIDs, groups, or backpressure, and will use the following simplified UX with `agent_auto_update` field.
 This field will remain indefinitely, to cover agents that do not present a known host UUID, as well as connected agents that are not matched to a group.

 ```yaml